Learn more about how the Cal Poly Humboldt Library can help

 See Theses and Dissertations for how to find and acquire 1) HSU masters theses; and 2) theses and dissertations produced at other universities that are available in other libraries and on the Internet.

 Papers presented at national and international conferences, symposia, and workshops are another source of "primary" scientific information in oceanography.
 For many of these meetings the presented papers are eventually published in a "proceedings" or "transactions" volume or made available on the web.
-Those available in the HSU Library are listed in the HSU Library Catalog under author (generally the name of the conference, individual editor or sponsoring organization) and title.

 Literature databases listed in Finding Articles also provide subject, taxonomic, geographic, and author access to individual conference papers.